SooryaGeorge7/Dublin-Eats/README.md

 Unregistered users can access restaurants pages according to categories.
 They are able to access websites of each restaurant too.

 Unregistered users have access to search feature.
-They can search for what they want but features such as rating, pinning and viewing reviews and profiles are restricted to registered users.
+They can search for whatever restaurant they want but features such as rating, pinning and viewing reviews and profiles are restricted to registered users.

 **Cant Access**